erictuanle/GoingDeeperwPointNetworks/README.md

 # GoingDeeperwPointNetworks
-This project releases the code for the Paper "Going Deeper with Point Networks"
+This project releases the code from the Paper "Going Deeper with Point Networks".